Before a Drought

-- Avoid rinsing dishes before placing them in the dishwasher; just remove large particles of food.
-(Most dishwashers can clean soiled dishes very well, so dishes do not have to be rinsed before washing)
+- Don't rinse dishes before placing them in the dishwasher, just remove large particles of food.

 - Avoid using running water to thaw meat or other frozen foods.
-Defrost food overnight in the refrigerator or use the defrost setting on your microwave oven.
+Defrost food overnight in the refrigerator or use the defrost setting on your microwave.

 - A heavy rain eliminates the need for watering for up to two weeks.
 Most of the year, lawns only need one inch of water per week.